 “We’re going to have a picnic,” Randy joked, “right here next to the freeway.”

 Brian leaned in closer under the hood and looked down at the engine as vehicles sped by in a constant coming and going hum of spinning tires on pavement.
-The sun glared down on the arid landscape of parched freeway asphalt and the dry dirt and weeds alongside.
-Haze permeated the stagnant air.
+The sun glared down on the arid landscape of fractured asphalt and dry dirt and weeds alongside the freeway.
+Exhaust haze permeated the stagnant air.

 “I got some rags in the trunk,” Jason said.
 “I think I can tie it around the leak and get us to a gas station.
 Then I can put more water in the radiator.”